microsoft/microsoft-ui-xaml-specs/active/tab/tabcontrol.md

 <TabControl ItemsSource="{x:Bind TabItemCollection}" />
 ```

+## Implement browser-style keyboarding behavior
+TODO

+## Combine tabs from one window into another window
+TODO -- should this be part of the "tab tear out" sample above?

 # Remarks
 <!-- Explanation and guidance that doesn't fit into the Examples
 section.
 For example, see the Remarks for the MediaPlayerElement